sparrowsl/FEM-interactive-comments/README.md

 ### What I learned

 - Using svelte store to share state between components.
+- Event handlers
-- Event handlers to handle functions outside of a component
+  - Custom events (to handle functions outside of a component)
+  - Event Dispatchers
 - Dynamic CSS classes

 Install plugin to fetch data from a local file in the root of the project